Women-Owned Drinks Brands to Have on Your Radar

-Women are creating some of the most innovative beverage alcohol products across all categories.
-Here’s how retailers can support them
+Women are creating some of the most innovative beverage alcohol products across all categories – here’s how to support them

 Not only are the products crafted by this group exceptionally high quality, but their stories and ethos align with increasingly prevalent consumer attitudes toward brand values.
-BevAlc Insights predicted that consumer consciousness for brand values would be increasingly important in 2021 after somewhat of an end to corporate neutrality in 2020.
-This was reflected in purchasing data; in 2020, McBride Sisters — a Black-owned, women-owned winery — became the second-fastest growing wine brand on the Drizly platform.
+As BevAlc Insights predicted in early 2021, consumer consciousness for brand values became — and continues to be — increasingly important as consumers continue to support diverse brands and social justice initiatives with their dollars.

 In addition to adding women-owned brands to inventory on online platforms like Drizly, retailers can also see benefits by highlighting these brands on their own websites and social media, or by showcasing products from women-owned brands in traditional promotional formats.
 In addition to training staff and hosting in-store tastings, Burns believes traditional promotions — such as end-caps and shelf talkers — can have a huge impact when it comes to selling products from women-owned brands.